dt-np/xteam/_docs/rule.md

 - After the group meeting, from 14:00 - 15:00, team leader and sub-group leaders discuss the project progress and update the monthly plan page.
 - Then from 15:00 to 16:00, each sub-group leader will discuss with their group members about the weekly action items and update the plan page.

-- By the end of Friday, team leader will check the status of the plan page and send out the group meeting announcement for next meeting.
+- By the end of Friday, team leader checks the plan page and announce the next group meeting.

-- At the beginning of each month, team leader will update the [plan](/plan.gan) and release [X Courier](/news/xc.html).
+- At the beginning of each month, team leader updates the [plan](/plan.gan) and releases [X Courier](/news/xc.html).
+Sub-group leaders update the [Research](/research/) pages.